kubernetes/enhancements/keps/sig-auth/4193-bound-service-account-token-improvements/README.md

 * `ServiceAccountTokenNodeBindingValidation` feature flag will toggle the apiserver validating Node claims in node bound service account tokens.
 * `ServiceAccountTokenNodeBinding` feature flag will toggle allowing service account tokens to be bound to Node objects.

-The `ServiceAccountTokenNodeBindingValidation` feature will graduate to beta one release earlier than `ServiceAccountTokenNodeBinding` to ensure a safe rollback from version N+1 to N (more info below in rollback considerations section).
+The `ServiceAccountTokenNodeBindingValidation` feature will graduate to beta in version v1.30, a release earlier than `ServiceAccountTokenNodeBinding` to ensure a safe rollback from version v1.31 to v1.30 (more info below in rollback considerations section).

+The `ServiceAccountTokenNodeBinding` feature gate must only be enabled once the `ServiceAccountTokenNodeBindingValidation` feature has been enabled.
+Disabling the `ServiceAccountTokenNodeBindingValidation` feature whilst keeping `ServiceAccountTokenNodeBinding` would allow tokens that are expected to be bound to the lifetime of a particular Node to validate even if that Node no longer exists.

 All other feature flags can be disabled without any unexpected adverse affects or coordination required.